MagnusKrauss/SimplePythonMusicBot/README.md

 # SimplePythonMusicBot
+Note: default view is weird, use raw view for a better read.

 A simple discord music bot that plays youtube links written in Python 3.10.
 Uses FFMPEG to play audio.

 Settings: